Serious about building your best body on a plant-based diet?

 Calories in and calories out.

-If you're not quite sure what your current body composition goal is (building muscle or losing fat), or how many calories you should consume - here's the formula you can use to easily determine what your energy intake should be:
+Here's the formula you can use to easily determine what your energy intake should be:

 Head over to a total daily energy expenditure (TDEE) calculator such as this one and plug in your stats.